☰ Informazioni

 Profile

-Dario Ambrosini graduated in electronic engineering from Sapienza University of Rome (Italy), defending an experimental thesis on optical information processing by the Talbot effect and Talbot interferometers (Advisor Prof. Franco Gori).
-He is Full Professor of Thermal Sciences, Energy Systems and Building Physics at the Department of Industrial and Information Engineering and Economics (DIIIE), University of L’Aquila.
-He is a Fellow of SPIE and Optica, is included in the Stanford/Elsevier Top 2% Scientist ranking, and received the SPIE Rudolf and Hilda Kingslake Award in Optical Design.
-He also received the SPIE Community Champion recognition (2019).
-He serves as Deputy Editor of Optics and Lasers in Engineering and is active in national scientific societies.
+Dario Ambrosini graduated in Electronic Engineering from Sapienza University of Rome (Italy), with an experimental thesis on optical information processing using the Talbot effect and Talbot interferometers (Advisor Prof. Franco Gori).
+He is Full Professor of Thermal Sciences, Energy Systems and Building Physics at the University of L’Aquila.
+He is a Fellow of SPIE and Optica, is included in the Stanford/Elsevier Top 2% Scientists ranking, received the SPIE Rudolf and Hilda Kingslake Award in Optical Design (2001), and serves as Deputy Editor of Optics and Lasers in Engineering.
+He is active in national and international scientific societies.

-He is one of the founding members of Heritechne, an interdepartmental center of the University of L'Aquila for research on innovative methods and technologies for investigating cultural heritage.
+His work integrates optical metrology with heat transfer, with a strong emphasis on non‑destructive testing and interdisciplinary approaches.
+He is a founding member of Heritechne, an interdepartmental center of the University of L’Aquila dedicated to innovative methods and technologies for cultural heritage investigation.

 Academic Positions